Toluwaa-o/stears-lite/README.md

 ## 🔗 Backend API

-This frontend connects to a FastAPI backend.
+This frontend connects to a FastAPI backend and NextJS backend.
 Make sure the backend is running and accessible at the `NEXT_PUBLIC_API_URL`.